- TAX INFO

 H - Health Savings Account contribution deduction;

-T - Tuition Account Program contribution deduction;
+T - Tuition Account Program contribution deduction; or

 C - Combined deduction from two or all three contribution deductions.